StoicDreams/TaskProxyApp/Docs/README.md

 Local Storage Folder | ./TaskProxyData | ./.taskproxy | More appropriate to match commonly used industry standard naming convention for folders that store app specific data associated with a project/solution.
 Local Storage Files | Encrypted data | SurrealDB data | Task Proxy will now include an internal SurrealDB database for storing all project pages/data and user variables.
 This will enable easy implementation of powerfull new features along with considerable performance improvements.

+## Installation

+Task Proxy is currently in very early development and is not ready for installation and usage by users outside of the development team.

+When Task Proxy is available for early access release it will be made available as a downloadable application for Windows, iOS, and Linux through [TaskProxy.com](https://www.taskproxy.com).

 ## Dev

 ### Notes